• Skip to primary navigation

 1. Prepare rice.
 Place the rice in a large bowl and rinse 3 to 4 times with cold running water to wash off extra starch from the rice.
 You can also pre-soak rice in water for 30 minutes.

-3. Add rice.
+1. Add rice and seasoning.
 Drain the rice in a strainer and add it in the Dutch oven or pot.
 Stir well to combine rice with vegetables and herbs.
 Add vegetable stock, Italian seasoning and salt.
-Mix and bring to a boil.
+Mix well and bring to a boil.

-4. Add potatoes.
+2. Add potatoes (if using).
 Add halved potatoes on top and coat with the stock to allow them to soak in the wonderful flavour.

-6. Serve.
+1. Add parsley.
 Gently fluff the rice and add chopped parsley on top.
-Transfer the rice onto a plate and serve.

 How to Cook Rice Pilaf in the Rice Cooker